-About the Global Risk Governance Programme
+About the Global Risk Governance programme

-4. Environmental Security Observatory.
-This project is a joint initiative of GRGP and the Institute for Safety Governance within the Global South also located within UCT’s Law Faculty as well as the Geneva based Global Initiative Against Transnational Organised Crime — the Global Initiative is a network of law enforcement, governance and development practitioners seeking new and innovative strategies and responses to organised crime.
+Environmental Futures programme.
 The project’s focus is on understanding the nature, and governance, of the global wildlife trade (both legal and illegal) and its impacts on bio-diversity and political economies.
-The project’s principal disciplinary capacities include criminology, political science and sociology.
-Start-up funding for this project is being provided by the Global Initiative.
+The project’s principal disciplinary capacities include criminology, political science, and sociology.
 Read more >>>

 Environmental Entrepreneurs Support Initiative.
-This is a social responsibility focused project, supported by, and undertaken in conjunction with, the Mauerberger Foundation.
-The project supports young leaders, of exceptional ability, who are already realising outcomes that advance environmental sustainability and who are at a point in their careers where they will benefit from support that enhances their leadership capacities.
-Current EESI Fellows include young leaders working with Beyond Expectations Environmental Project (BEEP) and Project 90 By 2030.
-The project is supported by a science communicator with a disciplinary background in Chemistry.
-Read more >>>
+EESI is a community engagement initiative, supported by, and undertaken in conjunction with, the Mauerberger Foundation.
+The project supports young leaders, who are already realising outcomes that advance environmental sustainability and who will benefit from support that enhances their leadership capacities.
+EESI Fellows include young leaders working with Beyond Expectations Environmental Project (BEEP) and SA Urban Food & Farming Trust, Read more >>>

-6. Ports of Call: Understanding Transnational Security Network.
+Ports of Call: Understanding Transnational Security Network.
 The theme of this international comparative research project, funded by the Research Foundation Flanders (FWO), is transnational security networks and the flows of goods and people they protect.
 This project is undertaken together with Prof. Marleen Easton, University of Ghent, Belgium who leads the project and Philip Stenning, (School of Criminology and Criminal Justice, Griffith University).
 It examines, in particular, the role played by private security providers, and the networked security arrangements they are part of, through the lens of the ports of Antwerp and Brisbane.